cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Definitions

-- Interchain Account: An account on a host chain.
+- `Interchain Account`: An account on a host chain.
 An interchain account has all the capabilities of a normal account.
 However, rather than signing transactions with a private key, a controller chain will send IBC packets to the host chain which signal what transactions the interchain account should execute
-- Interchain Account Owner: An account on the controller chain.
+- `Interchain Account Owner`: An account on the controller chain.
 Every interchain account on a host chain has a respective owner account on the controller chain
-- Controller Chain: The chain registering and controlling an account on a host chain.
+- `Controller Chain`: The chain registering and controlling an account on a host chain.
 The controller chain sends IBC packets to the host chain to control the account
-- Host Chain: The chain where the interchain account is registered.
+- `Host Chain`: The chain where the interchain account is registered.
 The host chain listens for IBC packets from a controller chain which should contain instructions (e.g. cosmos SDK messages) that the interchain account will execute

 The IBC handler interface & IBC relayer module interface are as defined in [ICS 25](../ics-025-handler-interface) and [ICS 26](../ics-026-routing-module), respectively.